Departure of Trump’s GOP critics in Senate leaves a void

 Democratic Sen. Dick Durbin, D-Ill., said he suspects the 2020 elections will prompt more Republican senators to confront Trump when they disagree with him, and that may already be happening, citing recent actions on Saudi Arabia.

 The Senate passed a measure that blamed Saudi Crown Prince Mohammed bin Salman for the killing of journalist Jamal Khashoggi and called on Riyadh to “ensure appropriate accountability.”
-Senators also passed a separate measure calling for the end of U.S. aid to the Saudi-led war in Yemen.
+Senators also passed a separate measure calling for the end of U.S. support for the Saudi-led war in Yemen.
 The resolutions showed senators seeking to assert oversight of Trump administration foreign policy and the relationship with Saudi Arabia.

 “Almost half of their caucus is up for re-election.
 They just saw what happened in 2018,” Durbin said of Republicans, who lost the House majority to Democrats.
 “I think, once they do polling back home, not all of them, but many of them will find that independence is being rewarded.”